The Call for Socially Aware Language Technologies: Introduction

-Social awareness is not restricted to NLP; it should be an integral and foundational component across all modalities of AI.
-While our view applies most readily to NLP, it is also relevant for vision \cite{fathi2012social} and robotics \cite{breazeal2003emotion}, for example.
-Social awareness governs the dynamics of human-human and human-AI interactions and has an impact on knowledge acquisition and use.
-Language, as a means of communication, serves as a tool for individuals to achieve a variety of goals, even though it is generated and consumed by people from various backgrounds.
-NLP's potential insights and applications will inevitably be limited if it does not consider the interaction of individuals, the context in which language is uttered, and the specific goals it should achieve.
-Knowledge of such goals or capabilities in turn enables users to gain more trust in NLP system--- social awareness is also an important factor for more trustworthy NLP in the future~\cite{litschko2023establishing}.
-This is because language is more than just words and grammar; human society and culture is inextricably linked to it.
-By modeling the social factors that influence language, our AI systems can better understand and connect with people, and expand their scope and depth.
-Concretely, in this paper, we introduce three key aspects socially aware NLP needs to account for to work, namely \textbf{social factors} (Section \ref{sec:soc_factors}), \textbf{social interaction} (Section \ref{sec:soc_interaction}), and \textbf{social implication} (Section \ref{sec:soc_implication}).
+Social awareness is ultimately integral to all modalities of AI, not just NLP, e.g., vision \cite{fathi2012social} and robotics \cite{breazeal2003emotion}, to name but a few examples.
+Social awareness governs the dynamics of human-human and human-AI interactions.
+Language is an essential tool in these processes for people to achieve a wide range of goals.
+NLP's potential insights and applications will inevitably be limited if it does not consider individual interactions, the context in which language is spoken, and the specific goals it should achieve.
+Knowing such goals or capabilities allows users to gain more trust in NLP systems \cite{litschko2023establishing}.

+Language is deeply intertwined with human society and culture, making it much more than just words and grammar.
+By modeling the social factors that influence language use, our models can broaden their scope and depth by better understanding and connecting with people \cite{hovy2021importance,hershcovich-etal-2022-challenges,pawar2024surveyculturalawarenesslanguage}.
+The goal of this position paper is not simply to propose novel research directions, but to offer a comprehensive discussion of perspectives and practices about socially aware language technologies.
+It is intended for NLP researchers and practitioners interested in the societal impacts of language technologies, as well as HCI scholars and social scientists studying their influence on humans and society.